-Discover company’s voice
+Discover the company’s voice

-How does the company communicate with their clients?
+How does the company communicate with its clients?
 Go through their social media, website, blog… anything that you can find where they communicate with the outside world will give you an insight into their voice.
 Adapt to their style when communicating with them.

 It’s not about you